Minirogue/shawns-guide-to-code/docs/dependency-graphs.md

 	style D fill:#f9f,stroke:#333,stroke-width:4px
 	linkStyle 1,4 stroke:#f9f,stroke-width:6px;
 ```
-There is a path from Application Module to Library D, but no path from Library C to Library D.
+<figcaption>There is a path from Application Module to Library D, but no path from Library C to Library D.
-So, Library D is reachable from the Application Module, but not reachable from Library C.
+So, Library D is reachable from the Application Module, but not reachable from Library C.</figcaption>
 </figure>
 ### Degree